 The most common material used for a dental implant is titanium or a titanium alloy.
 Ceramic may also be used in patients wishing to have a non-metallic option.

 What are the benefits of having a Dental Implant placed?

-There are many benefits to having an implant placed.
+There are many benefits to having a dental implant placed.
 A missing tooth can be replaced without cutting down the adjacent healthy teeth as is required when placing a bridge.
 Implants allow the dentist to replace missing teeth even when a bridge is not an option.
 Dental implants can provide a more stable base for a denture, particularly in the lower jaw.
 Also, dental implants help to preserve and maintain healthy jawbone in the area of the missing tooth or teeth.
-With proper home care and maintenance, dental implants can restore your smile and chewing ability for a lifetime.
+With proper home care and maintenance, dental implants from our office in Annapolis can restore your smile and chewing ability for a lifetime.